 4. Encourage kids to journal while you are away.

 Over the years I have purchased many journals, planners, notebooks and more for my everyone in my family.
 When my kids started saying they didn’t know what to do with them or write about, I suggested they keep a travel journal during times I am away.

 Then they can have some creative fun by documenting our time apart, which gives us lots to talk about when I am back home.

 I love that we both get to share our experiences with each other which makes for great conversation and bonding time.

 To help reduce separation anxiety and even give your child something to look forward to while you are gone, I suggest leaving surprise notes.

-My daughter has told me in the past that finding random notes from me inside her favorite dollhouse, school bag or tucked within her favorite stuffed animal or doll at night makes me being away much better.
+My daughter has said in the past that finding random notes from me inside her favorite dollhouse, school bag or tucked within her favorite stuffed animal at night makes me being away much better.

-6. Schedule time for phone or video calls so your child can see and hear you even when you are away.
+6. Schedule time for phone calls or video chats when you are away.